-Country incorporated in Class of shares held Direct ownership 2019 Indirect ownership 2019 Direct ownership 2018 Indirect ownership 2018 Direct subsidiaries Bazalgette Ventures Limited UK Ordinary 100% - 100% - Indirect subsidiaries Bazalgette Holdings Limited UK Ordinary - 100% - 100% Bazalgette Tunnel Limited UK Ordinary - 100% - 100% Bazalgette Finance plc UK Ordinary - 100% - 100%
+Country of incorporation Class of shares held Direct ownership 2019 Direct ownership 2018 Direct subsidiaries Bazalgette Tunnel Limited UK Ordinary 100% 100% Bazalgette Finance plc UK Ordinary 100% 100%

 All subsidiaries have the same year end as the Company.
 All subsidiaries have the same registered address as the Company which is Cottons Centre, Cottons Lane, London, SE1 2QG.